 Raw milk has traditionally been used to make kefir.
 However, commercial kefir sold in the U.S. normally is made with pasteurized milk.
 Kefir is one of the most important probiotic products, with stronger anti-cancer effects than other fermented milk products such as yogurt or cheese.
 Unless otherwise noted, the discussion below refers to kefir and similar fermented drinks made from cow's milk.

-One Swedish study of the relationship between various fats in the diet and risk of breast cancer for women aged at least 50 found that fat from fermented milk products was negatively associated with breast cancer risk.
-Another Swedish study published in 2020 reported that relatively high long-term consumption of fermented dairy products was associated with reduced risk of ER-/PR- breast cancer.
+One Swedish study of the relationship between various fats in the diet and breast cancer risk for women aged at least 50 found that fat from fermented milk products was negatively associated with breast cancer risk.
+Another Swedish study reported that relatively high long-term consumption of fermented dairy products was associated with reduced risk of ER-/PR- breast cancer.

 Kefir has been shown to have antiproliferative activity against hormone receptor positive (ER+/PR+) human breast cancer cells; this anticancer effect has been observed at much lower concentrations than similar effects of yogurt.
 Kefir is a good source of conjugated linoleic acid (CLA), which has been shown to inhibit the growth and migration of breast cancer cells.